-Activities that are OK:
+What activities are OK?:

--- talking with other board members about your family or sports;
+DO talk with other board members about your family or sports

---having a holiday party with other board members (but you cannot discuss board business at the party)
+DO have a holiday party with other board members DO NOT discuss ANY board business at the party

---speaking with another commission member on a panel at a community forum (but you can't talk back and forth on issues with the other member from your board);
+DO speak with another commission member on a panel at a community forum DO NOT talk back and forth on issues with the other member from your board

--- sending out an email on an article you find interesting (but you can't put in the email: "What do you think about this for our Board?
-Email your comments to me") If you receive an email like this from another board member, do NOT respond to it!
+- DO send out an email on an article you find interesting (but you can't put in the email: "What do you think about this for our Board?
+Email your comments to me") - DO NOT respond to any emails like this.
+If you receive an email like this from another board member, do NOT respond to it!
 In other words, don't start a conversation about it.
+It is considered an unnoticed meeting!!

---You can talk to city staff but you can't use the staff to go back and forth with other members to work something out (to staff member: Can you go ask the other board members what they think of this and get back to me?
-That is not OK!) -an email or letter sending a report as to what will be discussed at the meeting is OK; do NOT interact with any of the members or talk to them about it or ask for comments.
-All of the discussion and comments should be at the noticed meeting. -you can send out a statement of your position or future actions you intend on taking.
-Although this is OK, make sure you do not ask for comments or feedback or start a conversation with other board members about it.
-Check with your city liaison if you have any questions before sending something like this out. --fact finding activity only (but check with your board liaison if any question on this);
+DO talk to city staff

+- DO NOT use the staff to go back and forth with other members to work something out (to staff member: Can you go ask the other board members what they think of this and get back to me?
+That is not OK!) - DO send an email or letter sending a report as to what will be discussed at the meeting is OK

+Something to think about...